ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   In order to determine which path to take, you set a condition.
 For example, you can check that one value is equal to another, greater than another, or less than another.
 If the condition returns true, you take one path; if it is false, you take another path.
 Such as pass or fail depending on the score being greater than or less than 50.
     -   In the same way that there are operators to do basic math, or to join two strings, there are comparison operators that allow you to compare values and test whether a condition is met or not.
     -   Examples of comparison operators include the greater than (>) and less than (<) symbols, and double equals sign (==) which checks whether two values are the same.
+*   Evaluation Conditions & Conditional Statements
+    -   There are two components to a decision
+        *   1: An expression is evaluated, which returns a value
+        *   2: A conditional statement says what to do in a given situation
+    -   Evaluation of a Condition
+        *   In order to make a decision, your code checks the current status of the script.
+This is commonly done by comparing two values using a comparison operator which returns a value of true or false.
+    -   Conditional Statements
+        *   A conditional statement is based on a concept of if/then/else; if a condition is met, then your code executes one or more statements, else your code does something different or just skips the step.
+    -   example
+    -   if (score > 50) {
+    -     document.write('You passed!');
+    -   } else {
+    -   document.write('Try again...');
+    -   }
+        *   What This is saying:
+        *   if the condition returns true, execute the statement between the first set of curly brackets, otherwise, execute the statements between the second set of curly brackets.
+    -   You can also have multiple conditions by combining two or more comparision operators.
+For example, you can check whether two conditions are both met, or if just one of several condtions is met.